 You simply add the frozen peas, to the pasta water first, let them cook for 10 min first, then salt the water and add the pasta with washed and cut asparagus.

-In this way the veggies will cook togheter with pasta, and when you drain it you will drain the veggies too.
-It could not be easier then that.
-The pesto sauce, a sprinkle of extra-virgin olive oil and the Parmesen will halp blend all the favour togheter to create an easy but delicious healthy pasta meal.
+In this way, the veggies will cook together with pasta, and when you drain it you will drain the veggies too.
+It could not be easier than that.
+The pesto sauce, a sprinkle of extra-virgin olive oil, and the Parmesan will help blend all the flavour together to create an easy but delicious healthy pasta meal.

-Simply put some water to boil in pasta pot, add the frozen peas and let it cook for 10 min, then add the pasta and the asparagus cut into pieces.
+- Boil some water in pasta pot, add the frozen peas and let them cook for 10 min, then add the pasta and the asparagus cut into pieces.

-Let it cook until the pasta is “al dente”, then drain it and place it in pasta bowl.
-Add the pesto and the freshly grated Parmesan, stir properly and then serve!
+- Let it cook until the pasta is “al dente”, then drain it and place it in a pasta bowl.
+Add the pesto and the freshly grated Parmesan, stir properly and serve!